TypedDevs/bashunit/docs/getting-started.md

 Once **bashunit** is installed, you're ready to get started.

-1. First, create a folder to house your tests:
+1. First, create a folder to place your tests:
     ```bash
     mkdir tests
     ```